PlaneyeMaster/TestRealBandMultiUser/Plugins/BackUp/Readme.txt

 3) Configure git lfs
    open git bash
    git lfs install
 2) Makes sure Python is installed
+  2.1) Place the Python path in the PATH variable
+  2.2) Edit the environment variables
+3) Make sure Pip is installed
+   3.1) OPen a command prompt
+   3.2) type "pip" and enter
+        If you get an error pip not found then you need to install pip 3.3) Type "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py" 3.4) Type "python get-pip.py"
-3) Install git module for python using the following command 3.1) Open git bash console
+4) Install git module for python using the following command 4.1) Open git bash console
-    3.2) Type the command
+    4.2) Type the command
           pip install GitPython
-4) All the users should have access permission to the github repositories
+5) All the users should have access permission to the github repositories

 Create Git Repository